zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

 * Your Oracle Integration username.
 * Your Oracle Integration password.

-1. To obtain the File Server IP Address and Port, select ***Settings*** from left Navigation pane.
+1. To obtain the File Server IP Address and Port, select ***Settings*** from the left Navigation pane.
 The IP and Port are located in the **IP and Port Information** section of the **Settings** page.
 2. Using your FTP Client choice, connect to the File Server using the SFTP - SSH File Transfer Protocol.
-![Example FTP Client configuration](images/ftpclient1.png) A example configuration using FileZilla FTP Client.
+![Example FTP Client configuration](images/ftpclient1.png) An example configuration using FileZilla FTP Client.
 If the permissions are configured correctly, you should be able to list, read, and write files on the **Output** folder.
 ![Example FTP Client directory listing](images/ftpclient2-1.png)